mhwombat/nix-for-numbskulls/tutorial/02-examining-a-flake.md

-# A brief examiniation of the flake
+# A brief examination of the flake

 Let's clone the repo and see how the flake is defined.